Astra's Stargate Astra's Stargate

 Soyuz Missions to ISS

-Three astronauts are scheduled to launch from the Baikonur Cosmodrome on March 21, 2023.
-Russian cosmonauts Oleg Novitsky, commander and Marina Vasilevskaya, Flight Engineer, and NASA astronaut, Tracy Caldwell-Dyson as Flight Engineer.
-They are riding to ISS on Russia's Soyuz MS-2t.
+Three astronauts launched from the Baikonur Cosmodrome on March 21, 2023.
+Russian cosmonauts Oleg Novitsky, commander and Marina Vasilevskaya, Flight Engineer from Belarus Space Agency, and NASA astronaut, Tracy Caldwell-Dyson as Flight Engineer.
+They rode to ISS on Russia's Soyuz MS-25.

 design break